+What is a cell?
+How do the major cell types differ?
 How does structure relate to function in living systems from the organismal to the cellular level?

-What do you mean they say that people are made of a system of systems?
+What is meant by people are made of a system of systems?
 How do feedback mechanisms maintain homeostasis?